Basics¶

 plt.show()

-Figure 1 Reference labels.
+Figure 1 Reference labels¶

 gini_threshold

 parameter value).
-The genieclust package’s interface
+The genieclust package’s programming

 g = genieclust.Genie(n_clusters=n_clusters)